Frequently Asked Questions about Adoptions

 Q: Why is the cost to adopt so much?

 A: Every Pug that comes into the rescue is examined by our Veterinarian.
 Rabies, Distemper, Corona and Bordetella vaccines are brought up to date where necessary.
 Pugs that have not been spayed or neutered are.
 If it is determined by the vet that dental services are required they are performed.
-Each Pug that must go under anesthetic is prescreened with a blood test.
+Each Pug has a blood test.
 Fecal test for worms and heartworm testing is done.
 Every Pug that has not been micro-chipped previously, is.
-Any other medical issues are also treated.
+Any other medical issues such as removal of tumors, biopsies, treatment of ear infections etc are also treated.
 Although some of the Pugs that come into the rescue do not need all of the treatments described above, there are others that require extensive treatment.
 If you have ever owned an animal you are certainly aware of the costs associated with these services.
 In order for the rescue to continue the work we do, our adoption donations and fund raising efforts must cover these costs.
 Ongoing and careful analysis of these costs are done to keep the adoption donations as low as possible while providing the care each Pug needs.

-Q: Do you adopt outside of the State of Michigan or to residents of Canada?
+Q: Do you adopt outside of the State of Michigan or Canada?

 A: As part of our adoption process a home visit is conducted.
-As long as we are able to arrange to have the visit done and all other requirements are met, including the family and current dogs coming to Michigan for the pre-adoption meeting we will adopt out of state or Canada.
+As long as we are able to arrange to have a home visit done and all other requirements are met, including the family and current dogs coming to Michigan for the pre-adoption meeting committing to adopt a particular Pug and returning to Michigan once a sucessful home visit has been done to adopt the Pug, we will adopt out of state or Canada.
+Pugs cannot be flown in a cargo area.
+If you are using airlines to commute to and from Michigan to adopt your Pug, the Pug must be transported either under the seat or a ticket must be purcahsed for the Pug to ride in the passenger compartment.
+We do not transport our Pugs!

 A: Michigan Pug Rescue members are all volunteers.
 We attempt to have as many of the available Pugs at each event as possible.
-Volunteers first responsibility is to their job and family and do not allow them to be at each event.
+Volunteers first responsibility is to their job and family and do not always allow them to be at each event.
+Wherever possible, a volunteer will pick up a Pug when a foster family is unable to attend.
+The Pugs that are attending each event are listed on the web site.